-The Group leases photocopier equipment for the business operations.
+The Group leases forklift for the purpose of its waste management operations and photocopier equipment for the business operations.
 The lease arrangements prohibit the Group from subleasing the equipment.

 (a) Carrying amounts

 ROU assets classified within Property, plant and equipment